weaveworks-plugins/scope-iowait/README.md

 ## How to Run Scope IOWait Plugin

+The Scope IOWait plugin can be executed stand alone.
+It will respond to `GET /report` request on the `/var/run/scope/plugins/iowait/iowait.sock` in a JSON format.
+If the running plugin has been registered by Scope, you will see it in the list of `PLUGINS` in the bottom right of the UI (see the red rectangle in the above figure).
+The measured value is shown in the *STATUS* section (see the circle in the above figure).

 ### Using a pre-built Docker image

 If you want to make sure of running the latest available version of the plugin, you pull the image from docker hub.